|The ABCs of Autism Acceptance|

 I was wrong.
 This is the largest 152-page book I've ever read.
 In fact, I wrote more notes for this book than I did for a 500-plus page book I reviewed in 2015.

-The book's title is straight-forward: Sparrow uses the Roman alphabet as a way to educate the reader about autism acceptance from an autistic person’s point of view, while interlacing quotes and links from other Autistics.
+The book's title is straight-forward: Maxfield uses the Roman alphabet as a way to educate the reader about autism acceptance from an autistic person’s point of view, while interlacing quotes and links from other Autistics.
 The resulting resource makes this book an invaluable asset to furthering Autistic acceptance.

 The ABCs of Autism Acceptance started out as a self-challenge for the author during the controversial month of April.
-I remember the post in which Sparrow began discussing this undertaking.
+I remember the post in which Maxfield began discussing this undertaking.
 I also remember thinking, what a fantastic idea!
 It was time to take April back and show why, without acceptance, autism awareness is actually a huge disservice to autistic people.

 Sparrow also aimed to make this book relatable to a diverse audience.
 Something a fellow Autistic could read, but so could our siblings, our teachers, our doctors, our friends ... and other people too.
 Especially people well outside our ally circle.
 We need them all!

 As I looked over my sixteen pages of notes, I tried to think of a direction to take this.
 My pattern recognition noticed certain words appeared over and over again: 'acceptance,' 'dignity,' 'respect,' and 'Autistic.'
 And I noticed my notes had certain quotes from the book that I circled and underlined, with exclamation points.
 I want to share how those quotes make me feel as an Autistic person.
 (Props to the book for helping me feel more confident about capitalizing 'Autistic.')

 “Autism acceptance is seeing us as whole, complete human beings worthy of respect.” (pg.
 13)